AaronWebster/igb-pps/README.md

 The 'perpps' utility selects the desired output frequency, and enables the PPS/synthesizer outputs of the cards.
 A common use case is the validation of the synchronization system, it works on PTP master and slave devices too.
+Please note that the outputs should be enabled in synchronized state (when the clock is slewed to the referece)!

+example: sudo ./perpps -d /dev/ptp0 -p 1

 The 'ts2phc' utility programs the adapter to receive the external timestamp events.
 The program reads the timestamps, and corrects the local clock of the adapter.
 It currently works properly with PPS signals only (the driver detects the rising edges at the start of the second).

+example: sudo ./ts2phc -d /dev/ptp0

 Both utilities have help messages when they are invoked without parameters.